 I glance around the shop.
 I send a tweet or two.

 All of a sudden, things change.

 “Stand back!” roars Henrik, grasping the pan with both hands and pouring its contents over the marble.
-The syrup traps the bubbles, frothing and foaming them into an ever expanding whirlpool, as a molten sugar waterfall cascades down on top of them.
+The syrup traps the bubbles, frothing and foaming them into a whirlpool, as molten sugar cascades down on top of them.

 I stand back.